 Mafex still has quality control issues, but as I stated in my various reviews for other Mafex figures, I find myself rooting for them.
 They’re no longer the consolation prize for unsuspecting action figure collectors.
-Their new Deadshot is a strong contender in the deluge of DCEU figures we have been getting of late.
+Their new Mafex Deadshot is a strong contender in the deluge of DCEU figures we have been getting of late.

-How strong?
+How strong is the Mafex Deadshot?
 Let’s find out.

-Right out of the the box, I immediately popped his torso out of his hips.
+Right out of the box, I immediately popped his torso out of his hips.
 No big deal, it snapped right back into place.
 I would rather it pop out when I am doing something it can’t do than have it snap.
 For as much grief as Revoltech gets for their joints, you won’t hear me complain for the same reasons I won’t complain too loudly about this Mafex Deadshot.

 As far as my money goes, Mafex is the industry leader in accessories.
 Deadshot is no exception.
 He comes with: